by Linda Walleshauser, on Jul 25, 2022 8:15:00 AM

 New York Mini-COBRA

 Employers are legally responsible for COBRA and mini-COBRA administration.
-However, many employers choose to contract administration out to a third party administrator (TPA).
+However, many employers choose to outsource administration to a third party administrator (TPA).

 Mandated Disability Benefits in New York